What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Signs Your Wisdom Teeth Need to Come Out

 Not every patient needs wisdom tooth removal.
+Some people have enough jaw space for their wisdom teeth to erupt fully and function normally.
 However, extraction is strongly recommended when you experience:

 - Pain or pressure in the back of the jaw, especially when chewing